gbrrestoration/rrap-mds-knowledge-hub/information-system/provenance/registry/index.md

 |                                  Record Display                                   |
 | :-------------------------------------------------------------------------------: |
 | <img src="../../../assets/images/registry/record.png" alt="drawing" width="300"/> |

+To view detailed information about a record, click on it's card in the grid.

 You can refine the list of entities by using the sorting and filtering options.
 Shown below: